isabelarvelo/LongLoRA-Paper-Presentation/README.md

 </p>

-* Empirical evidence has found that using LoRA for context extension has high perplexity (less certainty in predictions) and this still doesn't address the computational complexity of the standard self-attention mechanism
+* Empirical evidence has found that using LoRA for context extension is neither _effective_ or _efficient_
+	* has high perplexity (less certainty in predictions)
+  	* standard self-attention mechanism still yields dramatic increases in computational complexity as context length extends

 **How can we can efficently and effectively extend the context of pre-trained LLMs?**